Are you an entrepreneur on your way to building the next international business empire?

 As we discussed before, often when you receive international transfers, the amount you receive may be a little different (a.k.a. less!) from what you expected.
 Moreover, some of your customers may use remittance companies to make international transfers, which means the remittance company’s name will be shown as the sender, and not your customer’s name.
 You may have asked your customers to use reference numbers, but not all of them always do, or the message may not be passed on correctly.
 Especially if you receive a high volume of bank transfers, you may end up wasting hours each month on trying to reconcile your payments.

-Using accounts denominated in the same currency as your customers’, can make this process a lot faster and easier and allows you to spend less time figuring out the details of your accounting, and more on growing your business.
+Using accounts denominated in the same currency as your customers’ can make this process a lot easier and allows you to spend less time figuring out the details of your accounting, and more on growing your business.

 7. No more waiting times